Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Experiments and Results

-From the SpatialMed benchmark, we emphasize that: \textbf{\emph{It is necessary for the faithfulness-aware evaluation and training strategies in medical spatial reasoning.}} \textbf{Model Stability and Numeric Commitment.} We observe that a significant subset of evaluated models frequently returned \emph{NaN} results for absolute volume estimation, reflecting a fundamental limitation in producing stable, continuous numerical outputs.
-Rather than a failure of the benchmark format, these results highlight a lack of \textbf{numeric commitment} in current MLLMs, where models often prioritize qualitative recognition over calibrated quantitative measurement.
-This \emph{NaN} behavior underscores the urgent need for specialized numeric supervision, unit-aware training objectives, and structured output constraints to make MLLMs viable for quantitative clinical applications.
+From the SpatialMed benchmark, we emphasize that: \textbf{\emph{It is necessary for the faithfulness-aware evaluation and training strategies in medical spatial reasoning.}} \textbf{Model Stability and Numeric Commitment.} Many evaluated models returned \emph{NaN} for absolute volume estimation, exposing a lack of \textbf{numeric commitment}: MLLMs prioritize qualitative recognition over calibrated measurement, underscoring the need for numeric supervision, unit-aware training, and structured output constraints for clinical use.